Richmond, VA Vole Removal and Control – Virginia

 Vole Removal, Vole Trapping & Vole Control in Virginia.
-Our Wildlife Control Technicians are experts at vole removal, vole trapping, vole control, vole capture, vole management and vole exclusion in the Richmond Virginia and Central Virginia areas.
+Our Wildlife Control Technicians are experts at vole removal, vole exterminating, vole trapping, vole control, vole capture, vole management and vole exclusion in the Richmond Virginia and Central Virginia areas.
 Are voles causing damage to your trees?
-Are voles ruining your lawn, golf course, and ground covers?
+Are voles ruining your lawn, golf course, and ground cover?
 If so, contact us at (804) 729-0046 or toll-free at (888) 824-7383 for comprehensive vole control in Virginia.

 Vole Identification in Virginia

 Voles, also called meadow mice or field mice, belong to the genus Microtus.
 Voles are compact rodents with stocky bodies, short legs, and short tails.
 Their eyes are small and their ears partially hidden.
 Their underfur is generally dense and covered with thicker, longer guard hairs.
 They usually are brown or gray, though many color variations exist.